-Finding your first ads
+Find your first ads

-- Option 1: Use the Ad Preview and Diagnosis tool to see exactly what your text ads look like on Google search results.
-Just visit http://www.google.com/AdPreview and choose the appropriate options at the top to see exactly which ads are being triggered by the search term you enter in any given location.
+- Visit www.google.com/AdPreview and choose the appropriate options at the top to see exactly which ads are being triggered by the search term you enter in any given location.

 There are many things that determine when and where your ad appears.
 Here are some of the main ones:

-Ad position: If your ad rank isn't high enough, your ad might not appear on the first page of Google search results.
-Your ad rank is determined by the quality of your ad (your Quality Score) and the maximum cost-per-click bid you've set.
-Google doesn't show the same ads on each page, so your ad may appear on the second or third or subsequent page.
+- Ad position.
+If your ad rank isn't high enough, your ad might not appear on the first page of Google search results.
+Your ad rank is determined by the quality of your ad (your “Quality Score”) and the maximum cost-per-click bid you've set.
+Google doesn't show the same ads on each page, so your ad may appear on the second, third, or subsequent page.
 Learn more about how ad position is determined.